 Petrol's group net profit at EUR 69m in Jan-Sep, up 14% y/y

 Energy group Petrol made EUR 68.8m in net profit in the fist nine months of the year, up 14% compared to the same period last year, as sales revenue rose by 18% to EUR 3.91bn.
 On the other hand, operating profit was slightly down, by 2%, to EUR 85.5m.
+Retail merchandise business is an increasingly important segment for the energy group, as revenue from the business rose by 11% to EUR 445.9m in the first nine months compared to the same period last year, follows from the financial statements published on Friday.
+The group sold 577,100 tonnes of oil products in South European markets, up 1% year-on-year, and 691,400 tonnes in EU markets, which is on a par with the first nine months of last year.

 Source: Belex, Ilirika